'This Is Not A Drill': A False Ballistic Missile Alert Shakes Hawaii

 "We're in a process of sending another message to cancel the initial message.
 It was part of a drill that was going on," a spokesperson from Hawaii's Emergency Management Agency told BuzzFeed News.

-Hugh Rowden, from Dicater, IL, was in Waikiki when he got the alarm.
+Hugh Rowden, from Decater, IL, was in Waikiki when he got the alarm.
 "We've been so safe for so long," he said.
 "This was a different sensation, that's for sure."

-Minnesota Public Radio's Brian Bakst was in Mauii with his family when they got the alert on their phones and smartwatches.
+Minnesota Public Radio's Brian Bakst was in Maui with his family when they got the alert on their phones and smartwatches.

 "You might imagine, this startles you first thing in the morning," he said.
 "Especially in a place you don't know."
-He and his family took shelter in a shower as their TV blared the alert over the background of a local college basketball game.
+He and his family took shelter in a shower as their TV blared the alert over a local college basketball game.

 TV with the alert pic.twitter.com/VCZAtvyuzQ— Michelle Broder Van Dyke (@michellebvd) January 13, 2018

-About 15 minutes later, he says, he got another smartphone alert reading, "THERE IS NO MISSILE THREAT OR DANGER TO THE THREAT OF HAWAII.
+As he and his wife discussed their options, he got another smartphone alert reading, "THERE IS NO MISSILE THREAT OR DANGER TO THE THREAT OF HAWAII.
 REPEAT: FALSE ALARM."

-Hawaiians heard a nuclear attack warning siren test last December for the first time since the Cold War, when the Hawaii Emergency Management Agency tested a statewide alert tone signaling nuclear threat.
+Hawaii residents heard a nuclear attack warning siren test last December for the first time since the Cold War, when the Hawaii Emergency Management Agency tested a statewide alert tone signaling nuclear threat.

-"What the people of Hawaii went through ... is a true realization that they've got 15 minutes to get to shelter or they're going to be dead – Gone," Rep. Fabbard told MSNBC.
+"What the people of Hawaii went through ... is a true realization that they've got 15 minutes to get to shelter or they're going to be dead," Rep. Gabbard told MSNBC.

+"What happened today is totally inexcusable," tweeted Sen. Brian Schatz, D-HI.
+"The whole state was terrified.
+There needs to be tough and quick accountability and a fixed process."

+The Federal Communications Commission is launching a full investigation into the alert, according to its Chief of Staff Matthew Berry.

 NPR's Tamara Keith contributed to this report.